jbranchaud/blog/_posts/2014-06-06-Getting-Started-With-D3js-In-121-Seconds.md

 the clock.

 First thing is first, you are going to need some D3.
-It is easy enough to include in the HTML section with the follow script tag:
+It is easy enough to include in the HTML section with the following script tag:

     <script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>